FILM REVIEWS

-As directed by Henry Koster, this gentle, mildly enjoyable movie is based on a story by Clare Booth Luce (better known for the cult work, “The Women”).
-It is made in the vein of, but not as good as, the popular religious feature “Going My Way,” except that it’s dominated by femmes.
+As directed by Henry Koster, this gently light, moderately enjoyable movie is based on a story by Clare Booth Luce (better known for the cult work, “The Women”).

 The tale centers on two is the gentle French nuns (Celeste Holm attempting an accent, and Loretta Young, who doesn’t), who come to America in hopes of raising funds for a children’s hospital.